 How about today?
 San Diego has dropped 5% from peak this year.
 You can see the peak was in May and we’re now in mid July, so it’s been… 2.5 months?
 We dropped from a high of $881k to $833k from May to July.

 That’s a mind-boggling rate of change.

-Granted, this is not Case-Shiller, that data is not available yet.
+Remember it’s not apples to apples to apples, as this is not Case-Shiller, that data is not available yet.
 But still, it’s clearly moving a lot faster than it did back in 2006.

 Why so fast this time?

 One big reason is investors.
 I’ll explain what I mean.

 In 2006, we had NINJA and subprime loans that went to regular people.
 Many people bought homes they couldn’t afford.
 But as prices started to fall, they couldn’t just walk away because they didn’t want to lose the home they lived in.
 If they were underwater, they needed to bring money to the table to sell.
 Even if they could sell, where would they go?
 Rents were high as well.

 So most primary home owners aren’t that quick to react to falling prices.
 They want to make it work, they want to hold on to their home.
 So they held on as long as they could, until finally a job loss or a variable rate rise forced their hand.
 By this point, they couldn’t sell.
 So they started working with the banks to get loan modifications, and if unsuccessful, they foreclosed.

 This is a drawn out process.
 It can take anything from 5 months to 5 years for a foreclosure, depending on the state.
 On average it takes about 2 years.
 Which then totally makes sense that it took 2+ years for those waves of foreclosures to move through the system.